wptide/docs/README.md

 ## Development Notes

-* `docpress` customized Docpress generator that we bundle with the theme
+* `docpress` customized Docpress generator that we bundle with the theme.
-* `docs` is the root of the content source
+* `docs` is the root of the content source.
-* `src` contains all styles, scripts and layout
+* `src` contains all styles, scripts and layout.
-* `_docpress` is the build folder, never place anything here as it will get overwritten
+* `_docpress` is the build folder, never place anything here as it will get overwritten.

 ### Contributing